TriangularCube/cfn-faunadb-resource/README.md

 ###### Values
 Values describes the data covered by the index, which is what is returned from a query.
 If not specified, only the instance REF is covered.

+Internally this object is passed onto to FaunaDB's JS driver, so it should be formatted according to requirements (i.e. properties are lower case, etc.)
 ```yaml
 Values:
     - field: